Have you ever pledged to complete a Bible reading plan only to fall miserably behind in the first week? I’ve been there, too. Far too often!

 The next day I come to the table with a sense of guilt and a determined focus to read extra so I can catch up.
 Yes, learning more of God and his will for my life is deduced to a catch-up game.

-Except it’s no fun and in the end I never really win.
+Except that type of game is no fun and in the end I never really win.

 I don’t want Bible reading to be drudgery.
 I don’t want to simply check it off a list and move on with my day or even worse snap at my kids because they’re interrupting my Bible time and I’m gonna get even further behind.

 Total confession: I’ve so done that!

 So why do I need to read the Bible?

 I know that while I might be able to love God without spending much time in his word, just like it would be hard to continue to grow in love for my husband if I never spend time with him, it’s impossible to have the fullness of relationship that God desires to have with me.
 I don’t want to get to heaven and be a stranger!

 I also want to make sure I have all the tools I need to please God and live a difference-making life right here and now.
 One of the big (HUGE) tools God gives us is his word.

 So, this year I’m not making a daily goal or printing off some pretty checklist.
 Been there, done that!
 (And maybe someday it’ll work for me.)